• Facebook

 The corporate governance SIG welcomes studies exploring all aspects of antecedents and consequences – of corporate governance and boards of directors.
 Contributions adopting a wide set of theoretical lenses and research methods are strongly encouraged as well as studies analysing corporate governance in different types of enterprises and institutional contexts, including different countries and regional cultures.

-SIG OFFICERS (2021-2022):
+SIG OFFICERS (2022-2023):

 GT 02_00 Corporate Governance General Track

 This is a general corporate governance track within the Corporate Governance SIG, which invites contributions from all areas related to corporate governance that are not explicitly covered by other tracks within the SIG.
-We welcome studies examining the antecedents and processes of governance as well as its consequences, for example, studies examining ownership structures, corporate social responsibility, international corporate governance, external corporate governance and the role of capital markets.
+We welcome studies examining the antecedents and processes of governance as well as its consequences, for example, studies examining ownership structures, international corporate governance, external corporate governance and the role of capital markets.
 We encourage paper submissions drawing from diverse theoretical lenses, using different research methods, and studying corporate governance in various countries.

 UN Sustainable Development Goals (SDG):